-Attribute Name Description Default value timeOut The time in seconds before any test is considerated as unknown.
+Attribute Description Default value Name t : The time in seconds before any test is considerated as un- timeOut known.
 Set it to 0 to disable the time-out.
-60 verboseLe The required level to output messages from the testsuite.
-Can be one of those values: error, warning, info, verbose, debug. info reportNam testsuite-report customPro The extension of the custom properties for each test.
-For instance, if it is set to .options, a test named xxx/Test1. class will be associated with xxx/Test1.options.
-If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript.
-If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value. .properties commonPro The properties to apply to every test of the testsuite.
-Those options might be overridden by the custom properties of each test.
-If this option is set and the file exists, the property testsuite.common.properties is set to the absolute path of the harnessScript file. no common properties label The build label. timestamp of when the testsuite was invoked. productNa The name of the current tested product.
-TestSuite jvm The location of your Java VM to start the testsuite (the harnessScript is called as is: [jvm] [] -buildfile [harnessScript]). java.home location if the property is set, java otherwise. jvmargs The arguments to pass to the Java VM started for each test.
-None. testsuite The name of the Ant property in which the path of the Remaited of the Path is [outputDir]/[label]/ [reportName].xml testsuite.report.file testsuite The name of the Ant property in which is store the path of the Redirectory of the final report.
-Path is [outputDir]/[label] . testsuite.report.dir testsuite The name of the Ant property in which you want to have the None
+60 The required level to output messages from the testsuite. verboseLe Vecan be one of those values: error, warning, info, info verbose, debug.
+The final report name (without extension). reportNam testsuite-report customPro The extension of the custom properties for each test.
+For in- .properties pertiesEiffifisien to .options , a test named xxx/Test1. class will be associated with xxx/Test1.options.
+If a file exists for a test, the property testsuite.test.properties is set with its absolute path and given to the harnessScript .
+If the test path references a directory, then the custom properties path is the concatenation of the test path and the customPropertiesExtension value. commonPro The properties to apply to every test of the testsuite.
+Those no common properties COMMOTIFY options might be overhedden by the custom properties of each test.
+If this option is set and the file exists, the prop- erty testsuite.common.properties is set to the absolute path of the harnessScript file. label The build label. timestamp of when the testsuite Taper was invoked. productNo The name of the current tested product.
+TootSwite productNa TestSuite j∨m The location of your Java VM to start the testsuite (the java.home location if the property J • harnessScript is called as is: [jvm] [] -buildfile is set, java otherwise. [harnessScript]). jvmargs The arguments to pass to the Java VM started for each test.
+None.
+311101 83 The name of the Ant property in which the path of the testsuite Refinaltrepoliting stored.
+Path is [outputDir]/[label]/ testsuite.report.file [reportName].xml The name of the Ant property in which is store the path of the testsuite Reflectory of the final report.
+Path is [outputDir]/[label]. testsuite.report.dir The name of the Ant property in which you want to have the None testsuite Result of the testsuite ( true or false ), depending if every tests successfully passed the testsuite or not.
+Ignored tests do not affect this result.
+L מט ווטר מווכרר נוווג ובגעונ.